rajeshkusuma/Amazon-review-analytics/README.md

 	naming convention: please use your name followed by work as your branch name.

 Making the amazon web serives environment ready.

+Created a new branch rima-work from the main branch...